-Call for projects EXPLORE#8, support for international mobility
+Call for Proposals: EXPLORE#8, Support for International Mobility

-As part of the I-SITE Excellence Program (P.E.I), the University of Montpellier (UM) is launching EXPLORE#8, the eighth edition of its call for projects to support international mobility.
+As part of the I-SITE Excellence Program (P.E.I.), the University of Montpellier (UM) is launching EXPLORE#8, the eighth edition of its call for proposals to support international mobility.

-Note: The positions mentioned in this call for applications are open to both women and men.
+Note: The job titles mentioned in this call for proposals apply equally to both women and men.

 FUNDED ACTIVITIES

-1. Support for incoming or outgoing individual mobility of teachers, Professors, researchers, engineers, technicians, or administrative staff ( tenured or on contract at the time of mobility) for the exploration of new international projects;
+- Support for individual incoming or outgoing mobility opportunities for teachers, Professors, researchers, engineers, technicians, or administrative staff ( whether tenured or on contract at the time of the mobility) to explore new international projects;

-2. Support for outgoing collective mobility of teachers, Professors, researchers, engineers, technicians, or administrative staff from several departments or institutions within the P.E.I. ( tenured or contract employees at the time of mobility) for the exploration of new international projects;
+- Support for outbound group mobility programs for teachers, Professors, researchers, engineers, technicians, or administrative staff from various departments or institutions within the P.E.I. ( whether tenured or on contract at the time of the mobility) to explore new international projects;

-3. NEW – Support for incoming or outgoing individual mobility of doctoral students for research stays that strengthen or develop strategic collaborations.
+- NEW – Support for incoming and outgoing individual mobility of doctoral students for research stays aimed at strengthening or developing strategic collaborations.

 OBJECTIVES

-This call for projects aims to promote international collaboration and contribute to new initiatives.
-Projects must demonstrate clear added value for the P.E.I. and go beyond the international activities usually carried out by each institution as part of its normal activities.
+This call for proposals aims to foster international collaboration and support new initiatives.
+Projects must demonstrate clear added value for the P.E.I. and go beyond the international activities typically carried out by each institution as part of its regular operations.

-For staff mobility, priority will be given to projects that aim to create or expand student mobility programs or internationalized training courses, or to initiate the development of partnership research projects that are likely to receive further funding (Europe; funding agencies; etc.).
+With regard to staff mobility, priority will be given to projects aimed at creating or expanding student mobility programs or internationalized training programs, or at initiating the development of collaborative research projects that are likely to receive future funding (from the EU, funding agencies, etc.).

-For doctoral student mobility, priority will be given to projects that can contribute to acquiring knowledge/expertise and strengthening/developing international collaboration between research units or institutions.
+For doctoral student mobility, priority will be given to projects that can help acquire knowledge and expertise and strengthen or develop international collaboration between research units or institutions.

 PREFERRED PARTNERS

-Priority is given to the list of partners below; 75% of resources are earmarked for this priority.
-Proposals outside this list are therefore possible, up to a maximum of 25% of resources.
+Priority is given to the list of partners below; 75% of the resources are earmarked for this priority.
+Proposals not included in this list are therefore eligible, up to a limit of 25% of the resources.

-*(1) Any university with a profile similar to that of UM, i.e., a research-oriented institution open to bilateral student exchanges and interested in the three pillars of "Feeding, Caring, and Protecting."
+*(1) Any university with a profile similar to that of UM, i.e., a research-oriented institution open to bilateral student exchanges and interested in the three pillars of “Feed-Heal-Protect.”

 ALLOCATED MEANS